Stop working in your Google Ads. Start working on them.

 The businesses that struggle with value-based bidding are trying to skip steps.
 You need enhanced conversions and Customer Match working first.
 Value-based bidding without proper data foundation is like building a house on sand.
 I always tell clients these changes need implementing systematically - each step builds on the previous one.

 The signal gap between businesses that have implemented proper data feeding and those that haven't is widening every month.
+There's a genuine competitive advantage available right now for businesses that understand where the platform is going.

 Clients who've made the transition to automation with my guidance are consistently outperforming competitors who are still fighting it.
 When comparing performance across similar businesses in the same sectors, the ones using enhanced conversions and value-based bidding typically show much better cost per acquisition than traditional setups.